JosalbertoTizon/DTrips-Cartesi-Hackaton/README.md

 ## Transactions

-Transactions on the dTrips app are made using a token called **RideCoinSfu**.
+Transactions on the dTrips app are made using a token called **RideCoin**.
 These transactions are securely stored on Cartesi servers, which provide a scalable and efficient solution for managing the application's transactional data.

 ## Usage
 Watch this video for a step-by-step demonstration of how to use dTrips: